-Many low- and lower-middle-income countries confront a common set of challenges, and policymakers in those countries often lack access to reliable and relevant explanations and evidence to help inform decision-making.
+In addition, many low- and lower-middle-income countries confront a common set of challenges, and policymakers in those countries often similarly lack reliable and relevant explanations and evidence to help inform their decision-making.

-- What is the right mix of policies, investments, and incentives needed to spur industrial growth?
+- What is the right mix of policies, investments, and incentives needed to spur growth?

 - How can policymakers ensure that prosperity is widely distributed and addresses the most extreme forms of poverty?